-Programs & Training Associate
+Programs and Services Associate

 Melissa is a passionate advocate who personally knows the challenges faced by military and veteran caregivers.
 Her desire to help others prompted her to volunteer with Blinded Veterans Association, Family of a Vet, and The Elizabeth Dole Foundation (where she serves as an EDF Fellow for South Dakota).
 She utilizes her experiences to educate and encourage other caregivers, frequently speaking across her home state of South Dakota to raise awareness of the issues impacting caregivers by sharing her personal struggles and victories.

 Melissa believes peer support can help caregivers find their inner strength, employing appropriate coping skills and strategies as they learn to adapt to, and rise above, life-altering circumstances.
 Building support within the caregiver community, as well as reaching out to those who have limited access to in-person support is critical to providing ongoing support to caregivers.

 Melissa is the spouse and caregiver for a soldier who served 26 years in the Army Reserve, including active deployments during Operation Desert Storm, Operation Joint Guard/Joint Endeavor and Operation Iraqi Freedom.
 During his tour in Iraq, he was struck by a mortar blast, sustaining traumatic brain injury (TBI).
 He is now legally blind in addition to struggling with post-traumatic stress disorder (PTSD).